Poll: NY Dems favor Sanders, Bloomberg

 Sanders won big in Nevada on Saturday and, after his wins of the popular vote in Iowa and New Hampshire, he enters Super Tuesday as the party’s front-runner.

 The poll questioned 658 registered voters Feb.
 16-20.
-It had an overall margin fo error of 4.5 points and a 6.6-point margin of error for questions asked only of Democrats.
+It had an overall margin of error of 4.5 points and a 6.6-point margin of error for questions asked only of Democrats.

 Comments